-What does the process data tell you? (process data describes the way programs are conducted; provides evidence of participant involvement in programs; answers the question "What did you do for whom?")
+More diverse pathways are needed that are more aligned to student (process data describes the way interests and increase engagement in real world leadership/academic programs are conducted; provides opportunities. evidence of participant involvement in programs; answers the question "What did you do for whom?")